opensearch-project/documentation-website/_im-plugin/ism/policies.md

 Field Parameter | Data Type | Description
 :--- | :--- |:---
-source_field | String | The field(s) to transform.
-target_field | String | The target field(s) the newly transformed data is added to. fixed_interval | String | Define the interval period.
-Specify the fixed interval in milliseconds, seconds, minutes, hours, or days. timezone | String | The timezone that triggers the rollup.
-Default is UTC. page_size | Number | The number of indexes to be returned per page. default_state | String | Set to `rollup` for an ISM rollup policy.
+description | String | The description name of the ISM policy.
+This field is optional. default_state | String | The default state to run for the ISM policy.
+Set the description to `rollup` for the ISM rollup policy. states | Nested list of objects | Define the states to be used in the ISM rollup policy. states.name | Nested list of objects | The description name of the state within the ISM policy.
+In this case, you will need to match the `default_state` description of "`rollup`." states.actions | Nested list of objects | Define the actions to be run by the state. states.transition | Nested list of objects | Define the conditions required to move on to the next state.
+When left blank, the policy completes its management of the index. states.actions.rollup | Nested list of objects | Define the actions taken during index rollup. states.actions.ism_rollup | Nested list of objects | Define the actions taken during ISM rollup. states.actions.rollup.ism_rollup.description | String | The description name of the `ism_rollup` field.
+This field is optional. states.actions.rollup.ism_rollup.target_index | String | The index to be used by the ISM rollup profile. states.actions.rollup.ism_rollup.page_size | Number | The number of indexes to be returned per page. states.actions.rollup.ism_rollup.dimensions.date_histogram.fixed_interval | Time | Define the interval period.
+Specify the fixed interval in milliseconds, seconds, minutes, hours, or days.
+For example, 60 minutes would be expressed as `60m`. states.actions.rollup.ism_rollup.dimensions.date_histogram.source_field | String | The name of the field to transform. states.actions.rollup.ism_rollup.dimensions.date_histogram.target_field | String | The target field that the newly transformed data is added to. states.actions.rollup.ism_rollup.dimensions.date_histogram.timezone | String | The time zone that triggers the rollup.
+Default is UTC. states.actions.rollup.ism_rollup.dimensions.terms.source_field | String | The name of the field to transform. states.actions.rollup.ism_rollup.dimensions.terms.target_field | String | The target field that the newly transformed data is added to. states.actions.rollup.ism_rollup.metrics | Nested list of objects | Define the metrics to be collected during index rollup. states.actions.rollup.ism_rollup.metrics.source_field | String | The name of the field to transform. states.actions.rollup.ism_rollup.metrics.metrics | Nested list of objects | The metrics to be collected during index rollup. states.actions.rollup.ism_rollup.metrics.metrics.sum | Function | Outputs the sum of the aggregated document's tracked values. states.actions.rollup.ism_rollup.metrics.metrics.avg | Function | Outputs the average value of the aggregated document's tracked values. states.actions.rollup.ism_rollup.metrics.metrics.max | Function | Outputs the maximum value of the aggregated document's tracked values.

 ---